mollenOG/fiveRmail/README.md

 5. **Start Sending and Receiving with Confidence:**
    - Dive into the liberating experience of sending and receiving emails on your terms.

-## Contributing

-Your contributions are invaluable to this project!
-Consult the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file to ensure seamless collaboration.

 ## License

 This project operates under the permissive MIT License—empowering users with the freedom to use, modify, and share the software.